thanhnguyentang/thanhnguyentang.github.io/blogs/post.md

 ---
 [[Back Home]](/)

-High-entropy sampler: Random notes on random topics for random thoughts.
+Maximum entropy sampler: Random notes on random topics (the topic mode is at approximate inference for generalization and robustness in RL and neural networks) for random thoughts.

 <!-- A collection of my notes drafted for various topics that I have investigated.
 I try the best to be self-contained when possible.
 A new blog post every week with probability of $1/3$.
 Most posts are in RL, Variational Inference and Information Theory with the goal in mind that they must be both *empirically* and *theoretically* insightful.
 Some are perspectives and insights about research per se.  -->